Tempest-Zero/Automaticgrading/README.md

 This app was created by me as a way to make grading analysis easier and more interactive.

-If you'd like to suggest improvements or contribute, feel free to open a pull request or drop me a message.
+If you'd like to suggest improvements or contribute, feel free to open a pull request or drop me a message. ill consider working more on it later in the future hopefully ig so people can use it for meaningful work and actual grading systems hopefully.